Elastic Federated Learning over Open Radio Access Network (O-RAN) for Concurrent Execution of Multiple Distributed Learning Tasks: Case Study and Prototyping

 \subsubsection{Non-RT system descriptor}

 To prototype this component, we first focus on arrows numbered 1 and 2 at the bottom of Fig.~\ref{fig:EFL} and implement features for storing client descriptor (containing clients' locations and dataset types) and FL-service descriptors (containing delay constraints for receiving local models).
 Considering the arrow numbered 3 in Fig.~\ref{fig:EFL}, we develop an eApp for mobility pattern prediction.
-To train the eApp, we run a simulation in which {\tt EFL} begins with an untrained mobility prediction model, implemented as a deep neural network (DNN) with 4 layers, consisting of an input layer, two hidden layers with ReLU activation, and an output layer.
-The model optimizes the mean squared error (MSE) loss function to minimize prediction errors in mobility patterns.
-The non-RT system descriptor periodically -- {every 10 seconds} -- collects the clients' locations as they move, storing these positions in the clients' descriptors.
-This historical movement data is used to train the eApp, which uses past clients' positions to predict their future locations.
-The loss function of the neural network is defined as the mean squared error between the predicted and actual positions.
-Following the arrow numbered 4 in Fig.~\ref{fig:EFL}, the client recruitment for each FL-service is conducted based on the dataset type of each client (16 clients with MNIST dataset are assigned to FL-service 1 and 16 clients with Fashion MNIST dataset are assigned to FL-service 2).
+To train the eApp, we run a simulation where {\tt EFL} starts with an untrained mobility prediction model, which uses past clients' positions to predict their future locations for the next 0.01 seconds (the model architecture is provided in the above GitHub).
+The model optimizes the mean squared error (MSE) loss function to minimize prediction errors in mobility patterns. { We note that our eApps train rapidly (within a few learning iterations; see our GitHub for details) and provide accurate location predictions for the next 0.01 seconds.
+As a result, the impact of estimation errors is negligible, making our optimizations robust to such inaccuracies.}

+Following the arrow numbered 4 in Fig.~\ref{fig:EFL}, the client recruitment for each FL-service is conducted based on the dataset type of each client (50 clients with CIFAR10 dataset are assigned to FL-service 1, 50 clients with Fashion-MNIST dataset are assigned to FL-service 2, and 50 clients with MNIST dataset are assigned to FL-service 3).
 Referring to Fig.~\ref{fig:EFL}, following the arrow number 5, the trained eApp is then used as a component in the near-RT FL controller to predict the system state, based on which network control managements are performed as follows.